Fuel for Thought: Buying wheels from overseas and the journey (Pt. 1)

 - Done and call it a day

-This might align with how you assume the process will be – it is mine, and how I am going into this somewhat blind.
-I am no stranger to importing items from Japan in this case, so I roughly understand some of the logistics and pricing of shipping items in.
+This might align with how you assume the process will be; it is mine and how I am going into this blind.
+I am no stranger to importing items from Japan so I roughly understand the logistics and pricing of shipping items in.
 An entire set of wheels though?
 That’s the blind part.

 What do these specs mean?